canonical/jaas-documentation/how-to/add_controller.rst

 -------------------

 Bootstrap a new Juju controller in MicroK8s.
-We will name this controller ``workload-microk8s`` as it will be running our workloads as opposed to our original controlle which only deploys JAAS.
+We will name this controller ``workload-microk8s`` as it will be running our workloads as opposed to our original controller which only deploys JAAS.

 .. code:: bash